rust-lang/rust/active/0000-traits.md

 This idea appeals to me but I think belongs in a separate RFC.
 It needs to be evaluated.

-## What are the downsides to fundeps? <a=fundepdownsides>

-There is one place where a strict concern about fundeps will limit inference.
-One scenario I am envisioning is the following:

-    struct MyIterator<E> {
-    }

-    impl<E:Copy> Iterator<E> for MyIterator<E> {
-        fn next(&self) -> Option<E> { ... }
-    }

-    ...

-    let i: MyIterator<_> = ...;
-    i.next();

-Note that I wrote `MyIterator<_>` for the type of `i` -- let's say that the type inference hasn't yet settled on what type we are iterating over, and hence (from it's point of view) the type of `i` is `MyIterator<$0>`, where `$0` represents an inference variable.
-In that case, we won't be able to decide whether `MyIterator<$0>` implements `Iterator` because we don't know whether `$0` implements `Copy`.

-One way to address this would be by allowing the definition of `MyIterator` to declare bounds of its own:

-    struct MyIterator<E:Copy> { ... }

-Then we might adjust the algorithm to understand that we can match the impl, since if there is a value of type `MyIterator<$0>`, then `$0` must be `Copy`.
-This basically relies on some other pull requests that are in the pipeline.

-## How do functional dependencies and associated types relate? <a name=assoc>

-An *associated type* is basically an "output" functional dependency.
-I expect we will eventually add some sort of syntax for associated types.
-Associated types have a lot of advantages over fundeps, but I do have some concrete concerns too.
-I think we may want both in the end.

-My usual example for where a fundep may be more appropriate is the `Iterator` trait:

-    trait Iterator<E> { ... }

-It is common to want to write a function that takes an iterator of some specific type, e.g. char.
-With a fundep-style approach, this can easily be expressed:

-    fn foo<I:Iterator<Char>>(...) { ... }

-If using associated types, the equivalent would require some sort of `where` clause:

-    trait Iterator { type E; }
-    fn foo<I:Iterator>(...) where I::E == Char { ... }

-Past experience also suggests that it's harder to figure out how to integrate this substitution into the type system rules themselves.

-Moreover, it's not clear how associated types integrate with object types.
-For example, an object type like `&Iterator<char>` works fine, but for traits using associated types that doesn't work at all.

-## Why functional dependencies and not traits implemented over tuples? <a name=tuples>

-All things being equal, I might prefer to say that only the `Self` type of a trait is

 # Footnotes